deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15316/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates Ichigo's architecture, showing how it processes both speech and text as discrete tokens using a uniform transformer-based architecture.
+> 🔼 Figure 1 is an illustration of Ichigo's architecture, showing how it processes both speech and text modalities as discrete tokens using a uniform transformer-based architecture.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1.
 Ichigo represents speech and text modalities as discrete tokens and uses a uniform transformer-based architecture.
 It uses WhisperVQ to quantize speech into discrete tokens in the same manner with original text modality.